 TB-level constraints on context-coded bins for coefficient coding (N0091/ N0106)

-In this contribution, it is proposed to use a transform block (TB) level constraint for maximum number of context-coded bins instead of coefficient subblock-level constraint.
-Two tests are evaluated.
+In these CE tests, use of transform block (TB) level constraints for maximum number of context-coded bins instead of coefficient subblock-level constraint are tested.
+Two tests are evaluated:

 In the first test, for a luma TB, the maximum allowed number of context-coded bin is equal to tb_width*tb_height*1.75.
 For a chroma TB, the maximum allowed number of context-coded bin is equal to tb_width*tb_height*1.25.
 The tb_width and tb_height is the with and height of TB after zero-out.

 In the second test, for a luma TB, the maximum allowed number of context-coded bin is equal to subblock_size*lastPosSubblock*1.75, where lastPosSubblock is the number of subblocks traversed in the scanning of the non-zeroed region of transforms until reaching the subblock with the last coefficient position.
 For a chroma TB, the maximum allowed number of context-coded bin is equal to subblock_size*lastPosSubblock*1.25.

 Joint chroma residual coding with multiple modes (N0282)

-In this CE contribution, an extension of the joint chroma residual coding suggested in JVET-M0305 and adopted based on JVET-N0054 is proposed.
-In contrast to M0305 and N0054, in which the addition of one single-channel joint chroma residual coding mode (given by Cr = −Cb) was suggested, this CE proposes three modes for joint chroma residual coding with different mixing factors (given by Cr = ±Cb/2, Cr = ±Cb, Cb = ±Cr/2).
-The sign used for deriving the second chroma residual is coded in the tile group header or, alternatively, for each CU or TU.
-The usage of a joint chroma coding mode is indicated by a TU-level flag and the selected mode is implicitly indicated by the chroma coded block flags.
+In these CE tests, extensions of the joint chroma residual coding suggested in JVET-M0305 and adopted based on JVET-N0054 are investigated.
+In contrast to M0305 and N0054, in which the addition of one single-channel joint chroma residual coding mode (given by Cr = −Cb) was suggested, in the extensions, three modes for joint chroma residual coding with different mixing factors are supported (further described below).
+The modes are additionally characterized by a sign used for deriving the second chroma residual, which is coded in the tile group header or, alternatively, for each CTU or CU/TU.
+The usage of a joint chroma coding mode is indicated by a TU-level flag tu_joint_chroma_residual_flag and the selected mode is implicitly indicated by the chroma coded block flags.

 Specifically, this CE7 test proposes to extend the adopted single-channel joint coding of chrominance residuals from JVET-N0054 by